 The subtropical climate in the foothills of the Himalayas also is an attractive environment for creatives and entrepreneurs.
 Graduates from Chengdu’s fine art school have remained in artist communities around the city, which has seen the emergence of a number of galleries and museums.
 China’s Museum of Modern Art, the Chengdu Art Museum and the Kengo Kuma & Associates designed Zhi Art Museum are some of the highlights.

 It has also become a fashion capital with big brands like Chanel and Gucci holding major events in the city.
 Shopping malls such as IFS and Taikoo Li are packed with luxury brands, catering to the newly wealthy middle classes who have chosen to be based in this city.

 The main reason that visitors come to Chengdu however, is the pandas.
 Sichuan Province is home of the Giant Panda and with only an estimated 1,600 pandas left in the wild, it’s unlikely you’ll spot one on a hike.
 Luckily there is the Wolong Natural Nature Reserve.
 A research and breeding centre allows visitors to get close up close and personal with the pandas and their cubs, and are sometimes even allowed to get in with them for a cuddle.

 But no trip to Chengdu would be complete without getting stuck into the local cuisine.

-The newly opened Temple House Hotel also has a fantastic Italian restaurant and lively terrace bar where the city’s movers and shakers can be seen supping on a sundowner cocktail.
-For a glimpse of modern China at its freshest there are few cities that showcase China better.
+The newly opened Temple House Hotel also has a fantastic Italian restaurant and lively terrace bar where the city’s movers and shakers can be seen sipping on a sundowner cocktail.
+For a glimpse of modern China at its freshest, there are few cities that showcase China better.